brechtm/rinohtype/_sources/elementstyling.txt

     number_format=None

-When a value for a particular style attribute is set nowhere in the style definition lookup hierarchy its default value is returned.
+When a value for a particular style attribute is set nowhere in the style definition lookup hierarchy, its default value is returned.
 The default values for all style properties are defined in the class definition for each of the :class:`.Style` subclasses.